 What is the Walk-the-Store method?

 I first started this when I was back at Olapic.
-In my role ther I conducted many remote interviews and at the time it wasn't as intuitive to have someone show me their screen.
+In my role there I conducted many remote interviews, and at the time it wasn't as intuitive to have someone show me their screen.

 The first few sessions I facilitated remotely were challenging and ineffective.
 I couldn't follow their train of thought, even if I had the platform open on my computer to follow along.
 I also felt so distracted trying to keep up with their words that my questions were off and irrelevant.

 At one point, I finally asked the participant to share their screen to walk me through what they did on the system rather than tell me.
 Show don't tell echoed in my mind as I wondered why I didn't do this before.